sav-che/TL-2/Authors/Pfeiffer, Norma Etta {std. N. Pfeiff.}.md

-> [!cite] BHL link: this entry starts at [page 225](https://www.biodiversitylibrary.org/item/103624#page/239/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 225](https://www.biodiversitylibrary.org/page/33189696) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Pfeiffer, Norma Etta (1889-x), American botanist; Ph.D.
 Univ.
 Chicago 1913; taught at the University of North Dakota from 1913-1923, at the University of Wisconsin 1923-1932; at the Boyce Thompson Institute, Yonkers, N.Y.
-1924-1954; in retirement living in Dallas, Texas. (*N. Pfeiff.*).
+1924-1954; in retirement living in Dallas, Texas.
+**Abbreviated name**: *N. Pfeiff.*

 #### Herbarium and types